symfony/symfony-docs/components/messenger.rst

    For instance: logging, validating a message, starting a transaction, ...
    They are also responsible for calling the next middleware in the chain, which means they can tweak the envelope, by adding stamps to it or even replacing it, as well as interrupt the middleware chain.
+Middleware are called both when a message is originally dispatched and again later when a message is received from a tansport,

 **Envelope**
    Messenger specific concept, it gives full flexibility inside the message bus,